jdrsn/slate/source/includes/_extras.md

 ## Broadcast

-The operation `/p/<app>/b` allows you to broadcast push notifications to a specific audience on an app.
+The microservice `/p/<app>/b` allows you to broadcast push notifications to a specific audience on an app.
 A request can be sent through the HTTP methods `POST` and `GET` (if enabled).

 You are able to broadcast push notifications to multiple users in a single request.